tuxies-wiki-team/tuxies-wiki/docs/notes/linux-guides/gnome.md

   :::::
   ::::::

-:::caution Appending the following changes will override all shortcuts you've added in the `Settings`'s custom section. ==It is suggested that you append them manually through the `Gnome Settings` app --> `Keyboard` --> `View and Customize Keyboard Shortcuts` section instead if you have existing custom shortcuts.==
+:::caution Appending the following changes will override all shortcuts you've added in the `Settings`'s custom section.
+It is suggested that you append them manually through the `Gnome Settings` app --> `Keyboard` --> `View and Customize Keyboard Shortcuts` section instead if you have existing custom shortcuts.
 :::

 ::::::collapse accordion